Henri Camara: Lamia

 On 2 February 2015, Lamia announced the signing of the player for the rest of the season.

 Panetolikos

 On 18 August 2015, Camara returned to Panetolikos F.C., signing a one-year contract.
 On 18 January 2016 Camara and Panetolikos parted ways.
-Having received an offer from Apollon Smyrni F.C., Camara asked for his contract with Panetolikos to be terminated, in an attempt to get more playing time and reach 100 Senegal caps.
+Having received an offer from Apollon Smyrnis, Camara asked for his contract with Panetolikos to be terminated, in an attempt to get more playing time and reach 100 Senegal caps.

 Apollon

 On 19 January 2016, Camara joined Apollon Smyrni.

 He spent the 2017–18 season at Greek third-tier side Fostiras.
 He retired from football in August 2018 at the age of 41.

 International career

 Camara made his international debut for Senegal in a 1–1 African Cup of Nations qualifier against Nigeria on 28 February 1999.
 He went on to play in their surprising run at the 2002 World Cup, scoring two goals, including a golden goal, in the Round of 16 against Sweden, which took them to the quarter-finals for the first time in their history.
 He was also part of the 2000, 2002, 2004, 2006 and 2008 Africa Cup of Nations squads.

 Camara also featured in Ronaldinho's squad for a charity football match.
 The match was between Europe and the rest of the world.
 Camara came on as a substitute and scored 2 goals in the second half of the game to help his team take the victory.

 Internationally, Camara could have played for Guinea as his father was born in Guinea.
 On choosing Senegal, he explained, "I was born in Senegal but my father is from Guinea, so, yes, I could have played with Momo Sylla in the Guinea national team.
 When I was young, I received an invitation from the Senegal youth team and my dad didn't want me to play.
 His dream was for me to play for Guinea.
 But I didn't know Guinea very well.
 Senegal was my country, so it was an easy decision for me to make."